supa2/Automaton/The-timer-machine.md

 ### Atm_timer & onTimer( {connector}, {connector-arg} ) ###

 Registers a callback to be called when the timer expires with the specified idx argument.
-Alternatively registers a state machine object to be triggered and the event type to be trigger.
+Alternatively registers a state machine object to be triggered and the event type to be triggered.

 ```c++
 #include <Automaton.h>